From Choosing Where to Stay to Things to Do in the Caribbean With Kids of All Ages.

 There is no question about it, taking children on a holiday as a single parent can be exhausting.
 That is why it’s essential to lock in plenty of downtime at the beach.
 The Caribbean beaches are some of the most beautiful in the world and chances are, this is what attracted you to spend your family holiday here.
 The sea always has a lovely temperature, the water is calm and safe for kids to swim in, and the sand is perfectly white and soft under your feet.
 Whether you visit one of the Caribbean’s most popular beaches, such as Shoal Bay on Anguilla, Crane Beach on Barbados, or Grace Bay Beach on Turks and Caicos’ Providenciales, or simply head off on an adventure and find your own – all the beaches on St. Lucia are public if that is where you are heading – scheduling plenty of time to laze away on the sand is a sure-fire way to make your holiday with the kids a success.

-Planning a single parent holiday to the Caribbean might sound like challenge, but, in reality, it’s an easy enough destination to get to, by no means unaffordable and a dream-come-true destination for families with children.
+Planning single parent family holidays in the Caribbean might sound like challenge, but, in reality, it’s an easy enough destination to get to, by no means unaffordable and a dream-come-true destination for families with children.
 Feeling inspired?
 Let us know which island you have set your sights on, or if you have any tips on where to go in the Caribbean.